 Type of Creditor Amount to be paid When payment will be made Administrative Claims 100% of Allowed amount of Claim On the Effective Date or as soon thereafter as Claim is Allowed.
 The Effective Date is anticipated to be in June, 2017.
-Priority Wage Claims 100% of Allowed amount of Claim On the Effective Date or as soon thereafter as Claim is Allowed.
-Class 1 Claim (Secured Portion of BMO Harris Bank, N.A.
-Claim) The amount of any remaining uncollected receivables of the Debtor, Restore Health Pharmacy, LLC.
-Not likely to exceed \$25,000.
-When and if receivables are collected.
-Class 2 Claims (General Unsecured Claims) Approximately 2-2.5% of Allowed amount of Claim, depending on the amounts of Allowed Administrative and Priority Wage Claims On the Effective Date or as soon thereafter as Claim is allowed.
+Priority Claims (if any) 100% of Allowed amount of Claim \$25,000, from professional On the Effective Date or as soon thereafter as Claim is Allowed.
+On the Effective Date.
+(Secured portion of BMO Harris Bank, N.A.
+Claim) fee retainer refunds.
+On the Effective Bate.
+Class 2 Claims (All General Unsecured Claims) Approximately 10-12% of Allowed amount of Claim, depending on the amounts of Allowed Administrative and Class 2 Claims On the Effective Date or as soon thereafter as Claim is allowed.